bdnorris/DES-340/lectures/lecture16-position-and-display.md

 ### Absolute

 When we set `position: absolute;` on an element, a couple of things happen.
 First, it's removed from the normal flow of the document.
 Next, it is positioned relative to it's **closest ancestor that has a position other than "static"**.
-So, if you haven't set any position on any of it's anscestors, it will position itself relative to the document.
+So, if you haven't set any position on any of its ancestors, it will position itself relative to the document.

 So, if I had the following HTML...